New generation of digital banks bets on minority markets

 Digital banking startups that target specific demographics raised a collective $318 million from investors in 2020, according to data provider CB Insights.

-They've raised $86 million in eight deals in 2021, including a $40 million cash injection for Greenwood from U.S. financial institutions including Truist Financial Corp (TFC.N), JPMorgan Chase & Co (JPM.N) and Bank of America Corp (BAC.N).
+They’ve raised $86 million in eight deals in 2021, including a $40 million cash injection for Greenwood from U.S. financial institutions including Truist Financial Corp, JPMorgan Chase & Co and Bank of America Corp.

 Yet such startups are entering an increasingly crowded market for digital banking, where many rivals offer similar basic services and pricing, like no monthly fees, overdraft fees or minimum balance.